fradiumofficial/fradium/src/ai/README.md

 * Prediction outputs are probabilistic and should be used as part of comprehensive risk assessment
 * Each chain module is optimized for its specific blockchain characteristics and data availability patterns
 * ICP module is currently experimental and serves as a foundation for future compliance features
-* Ethereum and Solana models can detect potentially risky activities like scam tokens and gambling protocols
 * The system provides different types of analysis depending on available data and use cases per blockchain

 ---